tiagoboldt/sharelatex-docker/README.md

 # sharelatex-docker

 A docker image for running sharelatex.
-Pull requests are welcomed.
+Should work, but ShareLaTex already have their own official image: https://hub.docker.com/r/sharelatex/sharelatex/

 ## Docker Image